jhpyle/docassemble/_docs/documents.md

 that evaluates to a true or false value.
 This setting also works with `docx template file` when `field code`, `code`, or `field variables` is used.

+The `skip undefined` setting should only be used if the document does not need to be robust.
+For example, it could be used to show the user an intermediate draft of a PDF document.
+It should not be used as a crutch for allowing users to generate documents even though there are bugs in the interview logic.
+Whether a variable happens to be defined at the time a document is produced is not a good rationale for omitting information from a document.
+The real question is whether the substantive logic requires it to be defined; if the variable should be defined, its definition should be obtained.
+The default behavior of `skip undefined: False` imposes rigor to your interview logic, ensuring that errors will surface.

+In general, you should never rely upon defined-ness to control anything important.
+Especially when your users can edit their answers with `review` screens, a variable may be defined but may be inapplicable because of another variable.
+For example, if you ask "Do you want to include your cell phone number?" and then you ask "What is your cell phone number," the user's cell phone number will be defined.
+If the user then changes the answer to the "Do you want to include your cell phone number?" question, then you will have a situation where the user's cell phone number is defined but it should not be used.
+If you relied on `skip undefined: True` to omit the user's cell phone from the document, this would only work in situations when the user did not change their mind.
+If the user initially said "no" to the "Do you want to include your cell phone number?" question but then later changed their mind and changed the answer to "yes," then `skip
+undefined: True` might result in the cell phone number not being included in the document even though it should be included.
+Defined-ness is an unreliable indicator of whether information is relevant.
+Your logic should always be based on substantive facts, not defined-ness.

 ## <a name="list field names"></a>How to get a list of field names in a PDF file